jamescottrill/gtm-container-injector/readme.md

 Simply put, GDPR.
 The bane of every analytics professional, other than ITP, obviously.
 Now we have to provide a mechanism where users can opt in to receiving cookies and other device storage.

 There are companies that allow you to poll your site visitors, and then store their preferences in a cookie (ironic, I know), but this on its own doesn't do anything, you still have to link your marketing tags up to the cookie consent platform.
 This is where the different containers come in.

+But James, I hear you say, we already do this.
+We have an attribute on each tag that determines if it can fire or not.
+That's great, however it's a lot of effort to edit the triggers for **_every tag_**.
+It's also possible to forget one of your tags or to get the triggers wrong.
+If you don't load a container until a user has opted in then the marketing tags then there's no way a tag can accidentally fire.
+If you need to change how your cookie consent tool works, you only have to do this in one place.

+By having separate containers you can limit access where it's not requried and allow marketing agencies to add tags without them messing up your beautiful analytics tracking.

+So now we're all agreed that this is a good idea, let's get going.
 ___
 ### 1. Split your tags up